-Margo Taft Stever’s forthcoming book, Cracked Piano, will be published by CavanKerry Press in April, 2019.
+Margo Taft Stever’s book, Cracked Piano, was published by CavanKerry Press in April, 2019.
 Stever acutely observes and describes human society, past and present.
 From her compelling and beautiful descriptions of life inside a nineteenth-century private insane asylum to her colorful and often critical depiction of elements of contemporary society, her poems profoundly speak to us.
 They describe the delicate line between the certifiably insane and the irrationality of everyday life; they depict a society sometimes harsh and ugly, sometimes soft and loving, with stunning visual imagery.
 Stever speaks to us about our interactions with each other and with the natural world.
 Each segment tells its own story that captures us and makes us think.

 “The descent beckons, wrote William Carlos Williams, and in her latest collection, Margo Taft Stever hears and heeds a similar call.
 These poems bring us step by artful step to the “bottomland” of being.
 It is a place where “fear, fearful fear” flows freely.
 It is that place in the heart where our direct and indirect encounters with madness, loss, and pain add up and weigh us down.
 Yet there is a counter-current running throughout Margo Taft Stever’s poetry.
 The taut, unflinching lyricism of this work reminds us of the courage it takes to see our lives as they are.
 These are poems that affirm the saving grace that we remain ready and eager to sing in our sorrow, even if the accompaniment is only a cracked piano.”